Find Trade Skills Schools

 • Medical Office Receptionist

 In the United States, there were 1,053,700 jobs for Receptionist or Information Clerk in 2016.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 95,500 new jobs for Receptionist or Information Clerk by 2026.
-The BLS estimates 151,100 yearly job openings in this field.
+There will be an estimated 151,100 positions for Receptionist or Information Clerk per year.

 undefined